Written By Liz Eggleston

 Did you look at other boot camps or just Galvanize?

 I looked at a lot of different bootcamps.
-It was really Galvanize or Turing for me.
+It was really Galvanize or Turing Schoolfor me.
 What really ended up swaying my decision at the end was the space.
 At Galvanize, you’re interacting with other companies on a regular basis.
 Because of my background working in an incubator space that was very similar to this, it was a no-brainer that I could get an amazing education and be immediately immersed into the Denver startup community at Galvanize.

 Did you look at other boot camps that were shorter than 6 months?